richinatl/weather-dashboard/README.md

 The goal was to provide a weather application that was easy to use and stored recent searches for convenience.

 I used bootstrap for basic styling and some custom css to make the app more visually appealing, and jquery along with the open weather api to provide functionality.
-This was an excellent learning experience, there are some a couple of feature I'd like to add in the future, especially having the enter key initiate a search along with the search button.
+This was an excellent learning experience, there are a couple of feature I'd like to add in the future, especially having the enter key initiate a search along with the search button.

 This github repository is here https://github.com/richinatl/weather-dashboard